Add web image viewer to a "React and ASP.NET Core" application

 -

-Server side: Specify drawing engine, which should be used by VintaSoft Imaging .NET SDK for drawing of 2D graphics.
+"ReactApp1.Server" project: Specify drawing engine, which should be used by VintaSoft Imaging .NET SDK for drawing of 2D graphics.

 If "ReactApp1.Server" project must be used in Windows or Linux, SkiaSharp drawing engine should be used.